 Published by Make: in 2005, the Makers Bill of Rights articulates a list of 17 commandments that manufacturers should follow to make their products repairable and hackable.
 This manifesto is for those who want the freedom to tinker with, remake, repair, recombine, and upgrade the things they own.
-By advocating for an open, and resilient product system means disrupting the current model, creating a new context for a more evolutionary, collaborative, and dynamic product system that will help us better fit into earth’s ecosystems.
+By advocating for an open, and resilient product system means … Continue reading The Maker’s Bill of Rights

 Tonight, RGD hosted Future By Design, a free live screening and interactive discussion of ‘The Future Designer’, hosted by George Brown College.